ohnoyes-hub/TSP-Instance-Hardness/README.md

 ### Dependencies

-To install all required libraries with `pip install -r requirements.txt`
+Install all required libraries with: `pip install -r requirements.txt`

 ### Full Experiment
 To initiate a complete set of experiments based on `tsp-formulation.csv`, run: